rsksmart/devportal-1.0/guides/two-way-peg-app/advanced-operations.md

 ### Using Liquality

-To get your wallet private key, follow the steps below;
+To get your wallet private key, follow the steps below:

 Note: To set up a Liquality or a Metamask wallet.
 Check here for a step by step process for how to add the Rootstock network to the Liquality browser wallet.